TolikPylypchuk/Cineaste/docs/03-02-series-form.md

 # The Series Form

 This is a big one.
-And it will take much more effort to add a series than it is to add a movie.
+It takes much more effort to add a series than it is to add a movie.
 Here's how a series form looks:

 ![Screen with series form](/assets/images/screen-series-form.png)

 The series form consists of the following parts:

-- Header which contains the first title, the 'close' button, and a few other buttons if the series is a part of a franchise (which will be discussed in the article on franchises)
+- Header which contains the first title, the 'close' button, and a few other buttons if the series is a part of a franchise (which are discussed in the article on franchises)
 - Poster (or logo) and links, if present
 - Main form fields
 - The list of components: seasons and special episodes